wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

         species='speciesFormula'  # species chemical formula, e.g. 'H2O'
     )

 The converted correlated-k and line-by-line files will be put automatically inside your input_data directory.

-You can then use the converted opacities like any other petitRADTRANS opacity.
-If you do not want to convert ``'c-k'`` because you are only interested in ``'lbl'`` (or vice vera) you can turn the conversion off by setting ``save_correlated_k=False`` or ``save_line_by_line=False``.
+.. note:: You can chose to convert only to line-by-line or correlated-k opacities by setting ``save_correlated_k=False`` and ``save_line_by_line=False``, respectively.

 Converting any opacity into the petitRADTRANS format
 ====================================================
-The above ``format2petitradtrans()`` also provides the tool to convert any opacity file into the petitRADTRANS format.
+The above ``format2petitradtrans()`` function also provides the tool to convert any opacity file into the petitRADTRANS format.
 All that is needed is a Python function that follows the structure below:

 .. code-block:: python